Our StoryThe history of Lafayette Alliance Church

 The new church building dedication ceremony occurred June 22, 1986 and within less than two years, the mortgage was paid off completely.
 The mortgage burning ceremony occurred March 13, 1988.

 Phase II of building construction began in September of 1988 with the addition to include a fellowship hall, kitchen, choir room, nursery and seven Sunday School rooms.

 In the spring of 1989, the ‘red house” was purchased with approximately 4 acres of land.
 Renovations began in 1990.
 The house was gutted , insulated and some new windows were installed.
 A concrete basement floor was poured with new rooms added.
 Additionally, new wiring, plumbing, dry wall and a hot water heating system were installed.
 Hardwood floors were laid in the living area.
 The house was pained inside and out with a new roof and trim installed.
 The pastor and his family moved in during 1991.
 Much of the work done on the “red house” was completed by volunteers from within the church.
 On March 27th of 1997, a mortgage burning ceremony was held in celebration of payment in full on the “red house”.

-More renovation on the “white house”, currently the residence of the assistant pastor, were completed in March of 1999.
+More renovations on the “white house” were completed in March of 1999.
 They included new windows and vinyl siding, as well as a furnace, hot water heater and roof.

 In September of 2000, ground broke for the new educational wing of the church.
 Construction including additional Sunday school rooms and a youth room was completed November 2001.